philc/book-notes/psychology/deep work - cal newport.md

   * "If you want to win the war for attention, don't try to say 'no' to the trivial distractions you find on the information smorgasbord; try to say 'yes' to the subject that arouses a terrifying longing, and let the terrifying longing crowd out everything else."
-* "I used to focus on lag measures of deep work, such as papers published per year.
-These measures, however, lacked influence on my day-to-day behavior because there was nothing I could do in the short term that could immediately generate a noticeable change to this long-term metric."
-  * Now he focuses on time spent in a state of deep work dedicated toward his wildly important goal.
 * "For teams, consider a scoreboard of a leading metric for the wildly important goal.
 It will drive them towards that goal and give them the focus, even when other demands vie for their attention."
 * Downtime helps recharge the energy (willpower) needed to work deeply